-The UGA honey bee research program invites individuals, associations, corporations, and estates to partner with us financially in the pursuit of knowledge to improve our understanding of honey bees and their roles in crop pollination and honey production.
+Support the work being done to improve our understanding of bees and their roles in crop pollination and honey production.

-Further, during times of intense public budget-cutting, private sources of research funding are especially important.
-Gifts of any size are welcomed, acknowledged, and put to practical use in such areas as bee hive equipment, medication & supplies, lab operations & overhead, as well as data gathering, analysis & reporting.
+Gifts of any size are welcomed and put to practical use in such areas as hive equipment, medication and supplies, lab operations and overhead, as well as data gathering, analysis and reporting.

 The most flexible category of giving falls under "UNRESTRICTED GIFTS."

 To make an unrestricted gift:

 make out your check or money order to the University of Georgia,

 write and sign a brief cover letter simply stating the following, "Please accept my enclosed check for $ as an unrestricted gift to support the honey bee program," and